• Home

 ER membrane biogenesis

 The ER is a morphologically complex organelle with vital functions in protein folding and lipid synthesis.
 When the ER is unable to fold its load of newly synthesized polypeptides, misfolded proteins accumulate and cause ER stress.
-Misfolded proteins activate the unfolded protein response (UPR), which increases the protein folding capacity of the ER and induces ER-associated degradation.
-In this way, the UPR promotes the removal of misfolded proteins.
-Related mechanisms cooperate with the UPR to clear troublesome proteins, including proteasome biogenesis (Schmidt et al, 2019).
-Furthermore, the UPR triggers massive expansion of the ER membrane, both in yeast (Figure 1; Schuck et al, 2009) and in human cells (Figure 2).
-We have identified genes required for ER expansion and determined how they regulate lipid metabolism and ER membrane biogenesis (Papagiannidis, Bircham et al, 2021).
-Secretory cells, such as antibody-secreting plasma cells, need to expand the ER membrane during differentiation.
-Therefore, finding out how cells adjust ER size will help us understand how cells respond to stress and also how they differentiate.
+Misfolded proteins activate the unfolded protein response (UPR), which increases the protein folding capacity of the ER and triggers massive expansion of the ER membrane, both in yeast (Figure 1) and in human cells (Figure 2).
+We have identified genes required for ER membrane expansion and determined how they regulate lipid metabolism (Papagiannidis, Bircham et al, 2021).
+Furthermore, we have found that protein relocalization is a major aspect of cellular reorganization in response to ER stress (Platzek et al, 2025).

 Figure 1.
 ER membrane expansion in yeast.